Eradicating single use

 Delivering cup-to-cup traceability with a platform that allows Blenheim to delve into cup circularity, visitor engagement and project impact.

-2. Increasing reuse and recycling brings incremental economic value – a true circular economy
+2. Bringing incremental economic value through the recycled and re-used items – a true circular economy

 5. Depending on the scheme, re-universe can work within existing waste management and infrastucture – reducing costs and carbon footprint